NicoHood/SerialProtocol/README.md

 A Protocol for Arduino - Raspberry Pi communication

-*Click Download as zip to download or link below* https://github.com/NicoHood/SerialProtocol/archive/master.zip
+*Click Download as zip to download or this link* https://github.com/NicoHood/SerialProtocol/archive/master.zip

 Dokumentation: